 The childhood home of Mary, Queen of Scots.

 One such tale is that of James Damien.

 In 1507, James Damien, who was an alchemist (a precursor to the modern day scientist) donned a chicken suit and declared that he would fly to France.
-He leapt from the battlements, flapped his wings, and plummeted into a muck-heap below.
+He leaped from the battlements, flapped his wings, and plummeted into a muck-heap below.
 He survived with only a broken leg.
-He blamed the type of feathers used on his dramatic descent.
+However, he blamed the type of feathers used on his dramatic descent.

 If only he could see the flying mechanisms of today!

 Walking along the castle wall, you could see what a fortress Stirling Castle was, set high above the surrounding landscape.

 We spent most of an afternoon exploring Stirling Castle.
 We didn’t make it to Doune Castle during this trip, and while we missed the opening hours of the Church of the Holy Rude, we did wander around its graveyard for some time.